ST ANTHONY’S VS ST BENEDICT’S – A proud SAINTS partnership

 A century by Merryl Dunuwille and a 5-wicket haul by Jayantha Monnekulame were the highlights for the hosts in the drawn game at Katugastota in 1971 and in the subsequent year, a stubborn unbeaten knock by G de Soyza (64*) took the Bens to safety at Kotahena after being bowled out for 91 in the first innings.
 Charlie Paul (4/31) and skipper Jayantha Monnekulame (4/30) were the main wreckers with the ball in the first innings.

-The 1975 encounter at Katugastota is still celebrated for the historic unbeaten 4th wicket partnership of 250 runs by the Perera brothers, Bede (106*) and Bernard (140*).
-They joined forces at a precarious 6/3 and steered the hosts to 256/3 when the innings was declared.
-The game ended in a tame draw.
-Bernard Perera (122*) scored his second century of the series in 1976 at Kotahena, which also ended in a draw.
+The 1975 clash at Katugastota remains iconic for the historic, unbroken 4th wicket stand of 250 runs between the Perera brothers—Bede (106*) and Bernard (140*).
+They rescued the innings from a precarious 6/3, steering the hosts to 256/3 before declaring.
+The match concluded in a draw.
+Bernard Perera followed this with another century (122*) in 1976 at Kotahena, which also ended in a draw.

-The Bens came back strongly to defeat the Antonians in two consecutive years, in 1978 by an innings at Kotahena (SACK 71 & 136, SBC 214/9 Dec), thanks to a 9-wicket match bag from opening bowler Romesh Madawela (5/28 & 4/59), and in 1979 by 4 wickets at Katugastota (SACK 87 & 200, Bens 188 & 100/6).
-Incidentally, the 1978 win was the Bens’ last victory in their backyard and the 1979 defeat was the Antonians’ last loss to the Bens at Katugastota.
+The Bens rebounded to claim back-to-back victories over the Antonians, winning by an innings in 1978 at Kotahena.
+(SACK 71 & 136, SBC 214/9 Dec), thanks to a 9-wicket match bag from opening bowler Romesh Madawela (5/28 & 4/59), and in 1979 by 4 wickets at Katugastota (SACK 87 & 200, Bens 188 & 100/6).
+Notably, the 1978 win was the Bens’ last victory at Kotahena, while the 1979 loss marked the Antonians’ last defeat to the Bens at Katugastota

 1988 to1992 - 4 wins in 5 years for SACK

-In 1995, Antonians were tantalizingly close to clinching victory at Katugastota.
+In 1995, Antonians came tantalizingly close to clinching victory at Katugastota.
 They fell short by just 8 runs, reaching 36/5 in their chase for 44 runs to win.
 Dilshan Witharana (93) and skipper Nilantha Sirisena (95) propped up the host’s innings, supported by outstanding bowling by Kosala Wijeratne (4/28) helping to dismiss the Bens for a paltry 72 in the second innings.
 Wijeratne took 4/69 in the first innings (match bag of 8/97) which included a rare hat-trick.

-Prior to this year’s success, the Antonian’s last win against the Bens was registered in 2007 under Selwyn Jamion when the hosts were defeated by 7 wickets at Kotahena.
+In 2007, the Antonians secured their first outright victory over the Bens since 1992, under the captaincy of Selwyn Jamion, when the hosts were defeated by 7 wickets at Kotahena.
 Harshana Medagoda (67), Peter Samarakoon (5/33) and skipper Jamion (3/27 & 4/36) played crucial roles in the win.
 (SBC 113 & 144, SACK 200/7 dec & 57/3).

 An unbeaten century by Antonian Hiran Wickremasekera (104*) and six wicket hauls by Ben’s left-arm spinner G Auwardt (6/25) and Kasun Ekanayake (6/52) for the home side were the highlights of the 2009 encounter that ended in a draw at Katugastota.
 (SACK 133 & 213/6; SBC 172)